blockades/mmt_resources/research/secp.md

 ### [ssb-keys](https://github.com/ssbc/ssb-keys)

-Provides key generation, signing and verification of objects, loading keys to or from a file on disk, and encryption using private-box.
+Provides key generation, signing and verification of objects, loading keys to or from a file on disk, and encryption using `private-box`.

 ### [ssb-private](https://github.com/ssbc/ssb-private)

-API to private box
+Scuttlebot (the scuttlebutt 'server', or core process) plugin which handles private messaging by calling methods from `ssb-keys` which in turn use `private-box`.

 ### [private-box](https://github.com/auditdrivencrypto/private-box)